Brent Sutter: Coaching career

 Sutter coached the Canadian junior ice hockey teams to consecutive gold medals at the 2005 World Junior Ice Hockey Championships and 2006 World Junior Ice Hockey Championships.
 He led both teams to unbeaten records, becoming the first coach to lead Canada to consecutive gold medals.
 Sutter declined Hockey Canada's offer to return for a third time in 2007.
 During the eight-game 2007 Super Series, Sutter extended his junior coaching unbeaten record to 20 straight games - 19 of them wins - behind the Canadian bench in international junior play.

 Sutter was also the head coach and GM of the Red Deer Rebels of the WHL for eight seasons from 1999 to 2007, leading them to a finals appearance as well as two 50 win seasons.
 Sutter resigned as head coach and GM of the Rebels on July 12, 2007, as he reached an agreement to become the next coach of the New Jersey Devils.
 The following day, Sutter was introduced as head coach of the New Jersey Devils.
 In the 2007–08 season, Sutter led the Devils to a 46 win season and a playoff berth.
-The following season, Sutter enjoyed his best season as a head coach, leading the Devils to a franchise best, 51 win season as well as an Atlantic Division title.
+The following season, Sutter enjoyed his best season as a head coach, leading the Devils to a franchise-best 51-win season, as well as an Atlantic Division title.
 After a first round playoff exit from the Carolina Hurricanes, Sutter stepped down as coach of the team on June 9, 2009, citing family reasons.

-However, two weeks later on June 23, Sutter was named head coach of the Calgary Flames by his brother Darryl Sutter, the Flames' general manager.
-This decision sparked controversy and anger from many Devils fans, players, and front office officials.
+Two weeks later on June 23, however, Sutter was named head coach of the Calgary Flames by his brother Darryl Sutter, the Flames' general manager.
 Devils owner Jeff Vanderbeek was openly critical of the decision for Sutter to step down and later sign to coach another team.
 On April 12, 2012, he was not offered a new contract by the Calgary Flames.
 In November 2012, Sutter again took the reins of the Red Deer Rebels, where he also serves as General Manager.